ABOUT

 In 2021, after 30 years in the same office in Cambridge, MA, I moved my practice to East Arlington.
 I expect to spend the second 30 years of my career there.

 In October 2001, fresh after 9/11, I flew cross-country to teach oncology massage therapy, then on to look after an ill family member.
 By the first stop, I was a jangled mess.
 Flying was awful.
-The hotel TV blared anthrax and war.
+The hotel TV blared anthrax, burning buildings, impending war.
 I was consumed with fear and worry.
 I couldn't sleep.

 Try as I might, I couldn't move through the stress on my own.
 My nervous system needed some outside help.